mac-cain13/notificato/Readme.md

 *Alternatives:*
 There is also a [Notificato for Symfony2 bundle](https://github.com/wrep/notificato-symfony) available, highly recommended for Symfony2 users.

-## State of the project
-We're quite stable and using this library in some of our own projects, but we're still changing the API without considering backward compatibility.
-We hope to release 1.0.0 quite soon, but until then, consider this beta (or maybe even alpha) software.
-You've been warned! :)

 ## Getting started
 1. Take a look at the snippet below for a impression how Notificato works